-Thurman, a Democrat, was the representative for Florida's 5th congressional district from 1993 to 2002.
+Thurman was the representative for Florida’s 5th congressional district and was a Democrat.
+She served from 1993 to 2002.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Thurman is shown as a purple triangle. (analysis methodology)
+Thurman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Thurman sponsored bills primarily in these issue areas: